 If you find that your plant still fails to thrive despite these measures, you might need to replant the whole thing in new, fresh soil.

-In fact, there are a lot of tips that include adding things to the soil that will deter your cat from paying your plant a visit.
+In fact, there are a lot of tips that include adding things to the soil that will deter your cat from visiting your plant.

 Try putting tinfoil over the soil – cats hate the noise and feel from walking on it.